Jilab-biomechanics/CNN-brain-strains/README.md

 - You can easily modify the programs to batch process.

 ## Citation:
-Please cite the following studies for the model (1 and 2) and the CNN data tool (2) if you apply in your study:
+Please cite the following studies for the model (1) and the CNN data tool (2) used if you apply in your study:

 1. Zhao, W., Ji, S., 2019.
 White matter anisotropy for impact simulation and response sampling in traumatic brain injury.
 J. Neurotrauma 36, 250–263. doi:10.1089/neu.2018.5634
 2. Wu, S., Zhao, W., Ghazi, K., Ji, S. 2019.
 Convolutional neural network for efficient estimation of  regional brain strains.
 Scientific Reports (Accepeted).